-Most organisations don’t really provide the necessary ammo apart from a few onboarding formalities and cursory ‘knowledge transfers’.
+Most organizations don’t really provide the necessary ammo apart from a few onboarding formalities and cursory ‘knowledge transfers’.

 More often than not, hardworking and talented people with stellar individual contributions are given leadership roles.
 But we need to understand that the skill sets required for an impressive individual contributor and an effective leader are very different.

-Why should organisations support leaders better now, more than ever?
+Why should organizations support leaders better now, more than ever?